Blessed John Henry Newman in the 21st Century

 Fr.
 Charles Morerod OP: "Conscience as a path to God and the Church in the thought of Bl.
 John Henry Newman"

 Download both talks as an mp3 instead.

 Dr. Paige Hochschild: "Newman's Mariology and Anti-Modern Epistemology."
 [Download mp4]

-Dr. Christoper Anadale: "Acton and Newman: Uneasy Allies."
+Dr. Christopher Anadale: "Acton and Newman: Uneasy Allies."
 [Download mp4]

 Fr.
 Lee Gross: "Newman's Treatment of the Priestly Office of Christ and The Church in the Scriptures."
 [Download mp4]

-Dr. John Love: "Personal Testimony as a Method of Evangelizaion and Apologetics in Newman's Apologia Pro Vita Sua."
-[Coming soon!]
+Dr. John Love: "Personal Testimony as a Method of Evangelization and Apologetics in Newman's Apologia Pro Vita Sua."

-Msgr Stuart Swetlant: "The Idea of a Catholic University Today."
-[Coming soon!]
+Msgr Stuart Swetland: "The Idea of a Catholic University Today."

 Fr.
 Lawrence Donohoo OP: "The Development of Blessed John Henry Newman's The Development of Christian Doctrine" [Download mp3.]